 Equally significant has been P.T.
 BAUER’s role in the completion of World Trade Centre 3 (WTC 3), the completed Sigandul Bridge in Central Java, and the ongoing International Airport of Jakarta’s new terminal.
 And while the latter two have signified the Company’s abilities to find solutions to problems previously unseen in the country, the former serves as an indictment of BAUER’s sustainability as a market leader.

 “WTC 3 was for a repeat client, and these repeat works are a massive advantage for us,” Narayanan states.
-“Once a client works with BAUER, we generally get to do any subsequent works for them too.
+“Once a client works with P.T.
+BAUER Pratama Indonesia, we generally get to do any subsequent works for them too.
 Even if we’re not the cheapest, most clients understand that the premiums they pay are worth the money, so even if a project is tendered, we still usually win the contract ultimately.”

 With this in mind, a huge amount of importance is placed on human resource processes, with the preference being the scouting, identification and attraction of young, fresh engineers, rather than older, experienced workers.